iTwin/itwinjs-core/docs/learning/WriteABridge.md

 # Write an iModel Bridge

 As explained in the [overview](../learning/imodel-bridges.md), a "bridge" is a program that:

 1. Reads information from a data source,
-2. Aligns the source data with the BIS schema and preferrably a domain schema, and
+2. Aligns the source data with the BIS schema and preferably a domain schema, and
 3. Writes BIS data to an iModel.

-Specificaly, a bridge must:
+Specifically, a bridge must:

 * [Open a local briefcase copy](./backend/IModelDb.md) of the iModel that is to be updated.
 * Import or Update Schema
   * Possibly [import an appropriate BIS schema into the briefcase](./backend/SchemasAndElementsInTypeScript.md#importing-the-schema)  or upgrade an existing schema.